Debra E. Bernhardt Labor Journalism Prize

 Debra E. Bernhardt (photograph by Jane Latour, 1995)

-The New York Labor History Association’s Bernhardt prize of $1,000 goes to an article that exemplifies great writing for a general audience and furthers the understanding of the history of working people.
-The prize and the forum honor the vision of the late Debra E. Bernhardt, who worked in so many different realms to share the hidden histories of working people.
+The prize and the forum honor the vision of the late Debra E. Bernhardt.
 As head of the Robert F. Wagner Labor Archives, she reached out to an astonishing number of people and organizations to document undocumented stories and unrecognized contributions.
 She worked closely with NYLHA on the shared commitment to making links between past and present.
 Debra Bernhardt and Rachel Bernstein’s Ordinary People, Extraordinary Lives – A Pictorial History of Working People in New York City, features many of the materials Bernhardt brought to the Wagner Labor Archives.

 Previous winners: